-Goal 3: To increase retention of SLP majors in the undergraduate program and double the enrollment of males in the program by 2012.
+Goal 3: To increase retention of SLP majors in the 5-year program and double the enrollment of males in the doctoral program by 2023.

-Goal 4: To increase double the enrollment of males in the undergraduate and graduate programs by 2012.
+Goal 4: To increase the enrollment of males in the 5-Year program and graduate Masters programs by 2023.

-Goal 5: To establish centers for stroke and child language to address the disparities in service delivery to individuals from diverse and underserved populations.
+Goal 5: To establish centers for neurological and child language disorders to address the disparities in service delivery to individuals from diverse and under-served populations.